scalameta/metals-sublime/README.md

 ### Formatting on save

-If you'd like to have `LSP-metals` formatting your file on document save then make sure to add this setting to your Sublime settings, Syntax-specific settings and/or in Project files.
+If you'd like to have `LSP-metals` format your file on document save then make sure to add this setting to your Sublime settings, Syntax-specific settings and/or in Project files.

 ```
 "lsp_format_on_save": true,